DataDog/documentation/content/en/tracing/trace_search_and_analytics/_index.md

 **Note:** Exporting to dashboards and monitors is only possible in Historical mode.

-## Historical Analytics Mode
+## Retained Trace Analytics

 {{< img src="tracing/live_search_and_analytics/tracing_without_limits_lifecycle-4.png" style="width:100%; background:none; border:none; box-shadow:none;" alt="Trace Journey" >}}

-Historical Analytics Mode is accessed in the same way as Live Analytics mode.
+Retained Trace Analytics Mode is accessed in the same way as Live Analytics mode.
 To switch from Live to Historical Analytics, change the time selector to any period of time greater than 15 minutes.
 This will change the data being searched to Indexed spans, and the data will no longer be a live feed.

 The root span of any trace with at least one Indexed span is indexed.
 This means that you can search on tags on the root span or on the indexed child spans.
 These spans are kept by Datadog for 15 days after being indexed.